Budgeting Tips for Single Moms — Stretching One Income Across a Family

 The single most powerful long-term move for single-mom households is increasing the one income.
 Education, certifications, skill-building, career changes, negotiation — every year that earning capacity grows compounds across all the years that follow.

-This is a long-term framing, not a monthly budget tip, but it belongs in the conversation.
+That's a long-term framing, not a monthly budget tip, but it belongs in the conversation.
 A single mom who allocates a small portion of monthly budget to education or career development (an online certification, a continuing education course, a professional membership) is investing in the input that makes every other budget tip easier to apply.

 Tip 10 — community matters, ask for help when it does